RedisLabs/redislabs-docs/content/rs/references/developing-for-active-active/_index.md

     attempts to access it in WRITE mode.

     {{< note >}}
-Active-Active databases expiration values are in range of [0, 2^49].
-While non Active-Active Redis expiration values are in range of [0, 2^64],
+Expiration values are in the range of [0, 2^49] for Active-Active databases and [0, 2^64] for non Active-Active databases.
     {{< /note >}}

 ## Out-of-Memory (OOM) {#outofmemory-oom}